"BOB" (that's me)

 The rigs are Yaesu FT-450 with various wires (usually an inverted "U") and a Yaesu FT-2900 on a J-Pole for 2 meters.

-ANTENNAs: I have run a number of different antennas: Ten Meter Horizontal Square, under the deck - wonderful.
+ANTENNAs: I have used a number of different antennas, mostly wires: Ten Meter Horizontal Square, under the deck - wonderful.
 Ten Meter dipole at fifteen feet.
 Good antenna for DX, not so hot locally.
 Ten meter vertical, better for local, not so hot for DX, not in use at the moment.
 Fifteen Meter dipole at 20 feet - OK, but not exceptional.
-Some wires: The "Red Inverted U" - 20 foot up, 30 E - W, then 20 feet down - best of the wires; the high "Black" 20 feet verticle, 15 feet angled up to 30 feet E-W, then 70 feet N - S; the low "Black" running at various heights along a wooden fence.
+Forty Meter commercially built dipole - at least it loads.
+Some of the other wires: The "Red Inverted U" - 20 foot up, 30 E - W, then 20 feet down - best of the wires; the high "Black" 20 feet verticle, 15 feet angled up to 30 feet E-W, then 70 feet N - S; the low "Black" running at various heights along a wooden fence.
 Two Meter J-Pole at 20 feet up in the pines.
 Actually, they are all imbedded in the 20 year old pines.

 I operate during contests to hand out a few contacts, pick up new countries and states, and to generally have fun.
 I dislike the contest environment sometimes because we can't spend any time just chatting.

 Objectives for now are to build my EmComm knowledge, support the Atlanta and National Red Cross, and to learn as much as I can from the rest of you out there.
 Also, I want to be able to operate for at least 48 hours on emergency power.

 I have re-started my CW work and will try to get above 10 WPM.
 Meanwhile I have used CW in the ARRL Centenial and have 29 states confirmed so far with over 120 QSOs on all bands from 160 to 10 meters.